 Politically conservative and a personal friend of former President George H.W.
 Bush, whom she called Big George, Cornwell was greatly disappointed in the presidency of his son, George W. Bush, saying:

 I was supportive of young George Bush because I liked his family.
 I thought he was going to be another Big George.
 Boy, was I ever wrong.
 It's not a democracy so much as a theocracy, and those are not the principles this country was founded on.

 While doing research on the criminal mind for her 2005 Kay Scarpetta novel Predator, Cornwell, formerly an ardent proponent of the death penalty, shocked her conservative fans by denouncing capital punishment.

 She concluded that the mind is developed by both nature and nurture acting upon each other, something she herself experienced during her struggle with bipolar disorder.
 Since monsters can be made by external factors such as abuse, killing them in retribution is immoral.
 Also, capital punishment is not a deterrent.

 Patricia Cornwell is without a doubt one of the great modern crime thriller novelists.
-Her latest Kay Scarpetta novel, Chaos, is scheduled for release in November.
+Her latest Kay Scarpetta novel, Chaos, was published in November of 2016.